 - A statement from the applicant setting out any information which he/she considers to be relevant to the decision.

-4. It might be necessary in preparing the dossier for those concerned to approach third parties for further information, for example a probation officer named by the applicant.
+It might be necessary in preparing the dossier for those concerned to approach third parties for further information, for example a probation officer named by the applicant.
 In no case may those conducting the investigation contact a third party, whether nominated by the applicant or not, without first obtaining specific consent to do so from the applicant.
-Information about criminal convictions is considered to be sensitive personal data and as such its use is subject to greater protections under the Data Protection Act 1998.
+Information about criminal convictions is considered to be sensitive personal data and as such its use is subject to greater protections under the General Data Protection Regulations and the Data Protection Act 2018.

-6. Panel proceedings: The dossier of information will be considered by a panel concerned solely with non-academic aspects of the decision whether or not to admit the candidate.
+The dossier of information will be considered by a panel concerned solely with non-academic aspects of the decision as to whether the conviction is such that the applicant ought not to be admitted to the University or whether special measures ought to be put in place to facilitate effective support for the applicant and/or to protect other students and staff from perceived risk.
 The panel will be constituted as follows:

 - A representative of the Senior Tutors Committee